 Video chat has boomed during the pandemic, and for good reason.
 It enables us to keep up with business meetings, speak to friends, and ensure our family are coping well.
 For children especially, it can be an absolute lifeline, and provide a distraction from staring at the same four walls.

-Services like Zoom, HouseParty and the classics like Google Hangouts and Apple's FaceTime all do a great job of keeping us in touch.
+Services like Zoom, HouseParty and Apple's FaceTime all do a great job of keeping us in touch.
 If you find that young ones are having trouble thinking of something to say, here are a few ideas to keep the conversation going, tried and tested by Tech.co staff:

 - Invent a quiz – Help your child create a quiz for friends and relatives.
 How well does Grandma really know her Toy Story?
 Children can keep a score, and will really enjoy coming up with their own questions to stump others.

 - Take a quiz – As well as asking questions, kids love to ask them too!
 Ask friends to come up with some brain teasers for them to answer.

 - Bedtime stories – If your family feel like they're missing out, ask them to use video chat to read to the young ones at bed time.